wonderpond/wonderpond.github.io/README.md

 No ads.
 Nothing distracts from learning.
 No sign-ups.
 No student accounts, no personal data, ever.
 No installs.
 Every game runs right in the browser.
 Free forever.
-Made by a teacher, free for every classroom.
+Made by Dr. Henry Yu, free for every classroom.

 Because Wonder Pond collects no student information at all, there is nothing for schools to worry about under COPPA or district privacy policies.
 Open the link and play.